loowpylew/crypto_currency_trading_bot_simulator_Ubuntu_10/README.md

 sudo apt-get update

-sudo apt-get install git.
+sudo apt-get install git

 **### Verify the installation was successful by typing:**

-git --version :

-$ git --version git version 2.9.2.
+git --version

 **### How to install python 3.10 on Ubuntu server:** https://phoenixnap.com/kb/how-to-install-python-3-ubuntu